 A Feast for Crows

 The accusations directed towards Margaery Tyrell and Cersei by the Faith of the Seven make both consider demanding trial by combat.
-Their status as queens makes it necessary for both to choose from the Kingsguard members, at a time when their ranks are seriously depleted.
+Their status as queens makes it necessary for both to choose from the Kingsguard at a time when the order's ranks are depleted.
 Cersei writes a letter to Ser Jaime Lannister, her brother and the Lord Commander of the Kingsguard, currently in the riverlands, asking him to return to King's Landing to be her champion, but Jaime has the letter burned.

 A Dance with Dragons